Induction

 An employee’s first impressions of an organisation have a significant impact on their integration within the team and job satisfaction.
 Induction is an opportunity for an organisation to welcome their new recruit, help them settle in and ensure they have the knowledge and support they need to perform their role.
 For an employer, effective induction may also positively affect employee turnover, absenteeism and employer brand.

 This factsheet covers the purpose of induction.
-It looks at the induction process, including who should attend, who should be involved, what to include (as well as what to avoid), and the role of HR and L&D teams.
-There’s also an induction checklist to help organisations plan or refine their own process.
+It looks at the induction process, including who should attend, who should be involved, what to include (as well as what to avoid), and the role of HR and L&D. There’s also an induction checklist to help organisations plan or refine their processes.

 Affiliate membership offers instant access to CIPD resources without the need for assessments or study, or explore your options to become a professional member of the CIPD to demonstrate your commitment to the world of work.